Core competencies for complex care team leaders

 Working group members:

-• Kathy Burgoyne, Consultant, Uncommon Solutions
+• Kathy Burgoyne, Consultant, Uncommon Solutions, WA

 Members of the working group met for a full day brainstorm sessions to think through the important core competencies needed when supervisoring staff in the complex care field.
 Lakisha reviews her selections and how they relate to one another during one of these sessions.